grwlf/uru/README.md

     Cakefile.hs (in Haskell) defines the rules.
   * src/ui/NivoSlider is the hardest case, since it requires $(window).load() event handler and uses tricky urls inside it's CSS.
+  * Main function ends with a smile :)